ionutpopa/Audio-Web-Player/README.md

 # TO WORK
 You need to create a folder called audio and add your music there.
-Then in the App.js file, import your musi and in the tracks list change the code.
+Then in the App.js file, import your music and in the tracks list change the code.

 ## Available Scripts